Tiimmii/HNG-csv-json/README.md

-# HNG-csv-json
+# JSON/CSV - Generator

-Python code that converts csv file to json data, harshes the json data using the sha256 hasher and appends the hashed data to an output csv file(filename.output.csv)
+Python script that generates a CHIP-0007 compatible json with sha256 hashing for each json data and generates the csv output(filename.output.csv).
+[HNG9 task].

 ## Run Locally